 A run file on ABI 7500 Fast Dx showing a KRAS-positive clinical sample

-Colorectal Cancer Mutation Detection Powered by XNA Technology
+Colorectal Cancer Gene Mutation Detection Powered by XNA Technology

-XNA is the Optimal Choice for Colorectal Cancer Mutation Detection Compared to other Technologies
+XNA is the Optimal Choice for Cancer Gene Mutation Detection Compared to other Technologies

-Advantages: better sensitivity and throughput than Sanger sequencing, the early form of NGS
+Advantage: better sensitivity and throughput than Sanger sequencing; the early form of NGS assays

-Advantages: high-throughput and good sensitivity – 1% to 5% VAF, or even better
+Advantage: high-throughput and good sensitivity (1% to 5% VAF, or even better)

-Disadvantages: costly and time consuming (7 to 10 days)
+Disadvantage: costly and time-consuming (7 to 10 days)

 Digital Droplet PCR (ddPCR)